pangchensc/vagrant-staging/Ansible/README.md

 # Note

-By default, this Vagrantfile can provision up to any amount nodes specify in NODE_COUNT; however, inventory file will need to be modified on master.
+- By default, this Vagrantfile can provision up to any amount nodes specify in NODE_COUNT; however, inventory file will need to be modified on master.

+- Centos VM will need be rebooted manually for new Selinux policy to take affect